 - Never let your own ego get in the way of business.
 This is seemingly the hardest thing for bookers to do, and it is the thing which damages wrestling most of all.
 Vince McMahon squandered millions and millions of dollars on the Invasion angle to humiliate his old rivals, all because he could not accept that a rival promotion had stood its ground against him, and UPN execs were so disillusioned by the WCW brand's hemorrhage of money in its dying days that they were all too happy to oblige.
-These things cost him millions; if he had put ego and pride aside and convinced the Network he could harness the WCW that kicked his ass for over a year, the Invasion would have rolled on for years, making him money hand over fist.
+These things cost him millions; if he had put ego and pride aside and convinced the Network he could harness the WCW that kicked his ass for over a year, the Invasion would have rolled on for multiple years, making all parties money hand over fist.
 It cannot be overstated how much of a license to print money that angle was.
 The lesson is a stark one: put your own ego first and you will pay for it.

 - Never punish wrestlers for Real Life misdemeanors by depushing, burying, or otherwise harming their Kayfabe talent.
-Again, this requires superhuman continence on the part of bookers considering how desperate for new material they must be (more characters have been reduced to laughingstocks due to writer's block than any other factor).
+Again, this requires superhuman continence on the part of bookers considering how desperate for new material they must be (more wrestlers have been reduced to laughingstocks due to writer's block than any other factor).
 Reminder: Your wrestlers are your business.
-If you damage their credibility through a series of protracted losses, you aren't harming them - you're harming your own business, because you have just told the fans that this wrestler cannot be taken seriously.
+If you damage their credibility through a series of protracted losses, you aren't harming them — you're harming your own business, because you have just told the fans that this wrestler cannot be taken seriously.
 To harm a wrestler's aura is to harm the business.
 Be a professional; do what actual businesses do; have a disciplinary process.
 Take the wrestler off-television, dock their pay.
 Have a legally airtight code of conduct that states in black and white what is expected of your employees so they know.
 Have a set of clearly defined boundaries that you will not allow to be crossed.
 You know, like a real business.
 Wrestling needs to leave its carnival days behind it, and march into the modern era.